All Episodes

 I talk about my dogs like they're my kids.

-Now I know in the Muslim world they don't like dogs.
+Now, I know in the Muslim world, they don't like dogs.

-We we treat our dogs like their kids.
+We treat our dogs like they're kids.

 I take care of the dog.